toliaqat/xenon-wiki/Developer-Guide.md

-This guide  describes a few  common guidelines and  recommendations when implementing a micro service and development in the Xenon framework (i.e., contributing  code).

-## Under construction
-The page is under construction and in the process of being updated to properly cover open source based work flow, vs the vmware internal details still mentioned below
+This guide describes how to set up a development environment to build the tutorials -- or to work on Xenon.
+See the [Implementors Guide]() for more information on the tutorials, and working with Xenon in your application.
+The [Contributing Guide](Contributing) has the up to date information on how to contribute to Xenon.

 # Prerequisites